nessaile/DAG-generator/README.md

 # Sampling methods for Directed Acyclic Graphs (DAGs)

-A directed acyclic graph, or DAG, over a set of nodes $\mathcal{X}=\\{1,\cdots,n\\}$ is a digraph over $\mathcal{X}$ with no cylces.
+A directed acyclic graph, or DAG, over a set of nodes $\mathcal{X}=\\{1,\cdots,n\\}$ is a digraph over $\mathcal{X}$ with no cycles.
 This is, all of its edges are directed and no path forms a closed loop.
 DAGs are relevant in probabilistic modeling and causal inference, as they can economically encode the set of conditional independence statements among the random variables in a Bayesian network [^1].
 In particular, DAGs can be used to facilitate quantitative predictions of the effect of external interventions on such networks [^2].

 The number of different DAGs with $n$ labelled nodes, $a_n$, grows super-exponentially with $n$ [^3].
 Its assymptotic behavior is: